gavincmartin/gavincmartin.com/content/author/gavincmartin/_index.md

 organizations = [ { name = "The University of Texas at Austin", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Here are my interests"
+bio = "Some short bio here"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""